 - In the event that more than one child has an equal right to an available place the place will be offered based on random allocation. - Parents/carers have two weeks to respond to an offer of a school place.
 If an acceptance is not received it may be assumed that a place is no longer required and the offer may be withdrawn. - Parents who share responsibility for the care of their child are expected to reach agreement to a school placement between them.
 In the event of a dispute the school will accept the application from the parent to whom the child benefit or child tax credit is paid. - When stating your choice of school, you must give the child's permanent address at the time of application.
 The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time.
 Only one address can be used.
-If the child lives at two addresses, the Local Authority will use the address of the parent/carer that claims the child benefit or child tax credit.
-If these benefits are not claimed, the address where the child is registered with a GP will be used to determine what will be considered the child's main address.
+If the child lives at two addresses, the local authority will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.